allankapoor/wildfire_prediction/README.md

 <h3>Google Earth Engine</h3>

 Topography variables (elevation, slope, aspect) as well as weather and environmental variables from the PRISM and GRIDMET datasets were accessed via [Google Earth Engine](https://earthengine.google.com/) (GEE).
 GEE is a spatial cloud computing platform that hosts a wide variety of geospatial datasets (with a focus on remote sensing/satellite imagery and weather data) and enables users to perform computationally intensive analyses on Google’s cloud.
-Leveraging the earthengine-api Python package, a series of custom functions were written to extract relevant data for the date and location of each wildfire.
+Leveraging the earthengine-api Python package, I wrote a series of custom functions to extract relevant data for the date and location of each wildfire.

 <h3>Other Spatial Processing</h3>